Brooks Tower

-Brooks Tower is a 42-story residential skyscraper located at 1020 15th Street in the central business district of Denver, Colorado.
-Standing at 420 ft tall, the building was completed in 1968.
-It was designed by Cleveland-based architect Max Ratner and developed by the Brooks Realty and Construction Company, founded by Aaron Brooks.
+Brooks Tower is a 42-story, 420-foot (130 m) residential skyscraper at 1020 15th Street in downtown Denver, Colorado, completed in 1968.
+It was designed by Cleveland architect Max Ratner and developed by the Brooks Realty and Construction Company.

-Upon its completion, Brooks Tower was the tallest building in Denver, a distinction it held until 1974 when 633 17th Street was finished.
-It was also significant as Denver's first high-rise residential building.
-Originally constructed as rental apartments, the tower underwent a major conversion into condominiums in 1995, reported at the time as the largest such conversion in the city's history.
-As of late 2024, Brooks Tower is ranked as the 15th tallest building in Denver.
+Brooks Tower was Denver's first high-rise residential building and its tallest building until 1974, when it was surpassed by 633 17th Street.
+The tower was originally built as rental apartments, and was converted into condominiums in 1995.

+As of late 2023, it ranks as the 15th-tallest building in Denver.

 History

-Development and Construction
+Development and construction

-Brooks Tower was constructed on the site formerly occupied by Denver's Mining and Exchange building.
-A historical remnant from the site, a 12-foot copper statue known as "The Old Prospector" dating back to 1891, remains preserved in the building's front garden.
+Brooks Tower occupies the former site of Denver's Mining and Exchange building.
+A 12-foot copper statue from the site, "The Old Prospector" (1891), remains in the building's front garden.

-The development was spearheaded by Aaron Brooks through his company, Brooks Realty and Construction.
-The architectural design was created by Max Ratner, an architect based in Ohio.
-Engineering services were managed by Karl R. Rohrer Associates, also from Ohio, and the Hunkin-Conkey Construction Company served as the main contractor.
+Aaron Brooks led the development through his company, Brooks Realty and Construction.
+The tower was designed by Ohio-based architect Max Ratner, with engineering by Karl R. Rohrer Associates, also of Ohio, and construction by the Hunkin-Conkey Construction Company.

-Construction commenced on June 8, 1966, under an initial contract valued at $7.6 million.
-The project encountered significant delays attributed to labor disputes, adverse weather conditions, and changes requested by the owner.
-These issues culminated in a legal dispute between the Brooks Towers Corporation and Hunkin-Conkey Construction.
-Court records indicate the architect granted 215 days of extensions to the contractor.
-Substantial completion of the tower was reached around June 1, 1968, with a formal opening noted in February 1969.
+Construction began June 8, 1966, under an initial $7.6 million contract.
+Delays from labor disputes, weather, and owner-requested changes led to a legal dispute between the Brooks Towers Corporation and Hunkin-Conkey Construction.
+Court records show the architect granted the contractor 215 days of extensions.
+The tower was mostly complete around June 1, 1968, and formally opened in February 1969.

-Opening and Significance
+Opening

-Upon its completion in 1968, Brooks Tower became the tallest building not only in Denver but in the entire Rocky Mountain region.
-It maintained this status until 1974, when the taller 633 17th Street (then known as the First National Bank Building) was completed.
-Brooks Tower also held the distinction of being Denver's first high-rise residential building, initially marketed as luxury apartment living.
-A February 1969 article in The Denver Post highlighted the building's transformative effect on its location, changing it from a "shoddy slum to busy zone."
-The building's prominence was also recognized by its inclusion in the 1969 index of Architecture/West magazine.
+Brooks Tower was the tallest building in Denver and the Rocky Mountain region from its opening in 1968, to 1974, when 633 17th Street (then the First National Bank Building) was completed.
+A February 1969 article in The Denver Post described the building's site as having changed from a "shoddy slum to busy zone."

-Architecture

-Design and Style

-Brooks Tower is an example of Modern architectural style, notable for its distinct cylindrical form.
-This shape was designed to maximize panoramic views for residents, offering vistas of downtown Denver and the Rocky Mountains.
-The building's exterior facade incorporates materials such as brick, concrete, and extensive use of glass.
+The second floor of Brooks Tower housed Ebbets Field, a Denver music venue co-founded by concert promoters Chuck Morris and Barry Fey, from 1973 to 1977.
+Billboard magazine named it Club of the Year in 1975 and 1976.

+Condominium conversion

+In 1995, Brooks Tower transitioned from being a rental apartment building to a condominium complex.
+The Rocky Mountain News reported it as the largest condominium conversion project in Denver's history up to that point, with 517 units involved.